AG2Platform/manifold-forge/README.md

-# manifold-forge-testing
+# manifold-forge
-Testing forge's ability to write codes and deploy serverless
+Forge can write codes and deploy serverless